madhukar01/7610_lab/lab4/Readme.md

 ```
 - `src/` contains the source code.
     - `src/main.go` contains the main function with membership protocol.
+    - `src/hostsfile-testcase1.txt` is the hosts file for testcase 1.
-    - `src/hostsfile.txt` is the hosts file.
+    - `src/hostsfile-testcase2.txt` is the hosts file for testcase 2.
 - `docker-compose-testcase-*.yml` docker compose file for running the containers for the testcases.
 - `Dockerfile` is the Dockerfile to build the docker image.